-- (i) Other non-current receivables include guarantee payments which will be released once the development of investment property is complete. - Amounts due from related parties represent a current account which is used to manage cash (ii) between the Company and related parties (note 19).
-These amounts are unsecured, non-interest bearing and with no fixed date for repayment. - (iii) Other receivables refer to the unamortised portion of rent concession granted to the lessees and which is accounted for as deduction from rental income over the remaining lease term (note 4)
+- (i) Other non-current receivables include guarantee payments which will be released once the development of investment property is complete. - Amounts due from related parties represent a balances with related parties for expenses paid on (ii) behalf of such related parties (note 19).
+These amounts are unsecured, non-interest bearing and with no fixed date for repayment. - (iii) Other receivables refer to the unamortised portion of rent concession granted to the lessees and which is accounted for as deduction from rental income over the remaining lease term (note 4).

-2022 EUR 2021 EUR
+2023 EUR 2022 EUR

-Balance as at 1 January 321,391 168,000
+Balance as at 1 January 363,602 321,391

-Rent concession granted during the year (note 4) 75,000 175,000
+Rent concession granted during the year (note 4) • 75,000

-Amortisation of rent concession for the year (note 4) (32,789) (21,609)
+Amortisation of rent concession for the year (note 4) (36,360) (32,789)

-Balance as at 31 December 363,602 321,391
+Balance as at 31 December 327,242 363,602

-ISSUED CAPITAL AND RESERVES
+SUED CAPITAL AND RESERVES